Add Spice and Sweetness to Your Life

 Turmeric and Licorice Kill H. pylori

 Turmeric emerged as the clear champion in these tests, killing 100% of the bacteria within 15 minutes.
 Licorice too killed 100%, although it took longer: up to 60 minutes.
 Curiously, the effects in all 25 plants were all-or-nothing within the 60-minute limit: 17 plants killed H. pylori with 100% efficiency or extremely close to it (high 90s), and 8 plants were duds, with 0% killing.
-The results of these experiments confirmed what had been published previously regarding the bactericidal effects of turmeric and licorice against H. pylori.
+The results of these experiments confirmed what had been published previously regarding the bactericidal effects of turmeric3 and

 If You Don’t Kill Them, Flush Them